 http://business.financialpost.com/fp-co ... -investors

 Short and sweet, smmed up in as few words as possible.

-Please click on the image to the left for an expaned view of this August, 2016 jop posting.
+Please click on the RBC image logo above for an expanded view of this August, 2016 job posting.

 The John Oliver video below is possibly one of the funniest, clearest explanations of how the fake "advisor" game is played all over North America.
 Enjoy, and please protect your family finances from professional deception.

 Thanks, and be sure to protect your life savings from fraudulently misrepresented investment salespersons.